SmithsonianWorkshops/advanced-hydra-workshops/conda.md

   - You can specify a different location with `--prefix /full/path/to/environment`
 - `To activate this environment, use $ conda activate workshop`: You'll next activate our new environment to start installing programs.
 - `To deactivate an active environment, use $ conda deactivate`: When You're done with the enviornment, you can deactivate it, or you can close the terminal session.
 - Note, you may recieve an alert that a newer version of conda is available.
-You won't be able to update on your own because you don't have write access to the `base` envionrment.
+You won't be able to update on your own because you don't have write access to the `base` environment.
 The Hydra admins will occasionally install new versions of conda.

 ## Activate your new environment
 - `conda activate workshop`